-Joshua D. Miner, PhD
+Joshua D. Miner

 - Associate Professor